ChukovAndrey/brain-games/README.md

 ```
 sudo npm link
 ```
-To start a game use commands listed below
+To start a game use commands listed below:
 ```
 brain-calc
 ```